stianoverby/notes/memory.md

 # MEMORY MANAGEMENT

-Techbology does not provite a private, infinitely large, infinitely fast memory that is also nonvolatile ( does not loose its contents when the power is switched off )
+Technology does not provite a private, infinitely large, infinitely fast memory that is also nonvolatile ( does not loose its contents when the power is switched off )

 Alternative:
 - Memory hierarchy of different kind of memory that posseses various grades of these attributes.